From Spice Girl to driven career woman, Victoria Beckham has worked hard to transform her image over the years.

-Her former girl band’s music is still loved the world over two decades later, and her fashion line is worn by globally famous supermodels and has celebrity fans that range from the likes of Helen Mirren to Gwyneth Paltrow.
+The Spice Girl’s music is still loved the world over two decades later.
+Her fashion line is worn by globally famous supermodels.
+Plus, she boasts celebrity fans of her line that range from the likes of Helen Mirren to Gwyneth Paltrow.
 In addition, her recent collaboration with US chain ‘Target’ was a sell-out success, and even honoured her pop-star past in the advert.

 However, when it was announced that the 42-year-old will receive an OBE in the Queen’s New Year’s Honours List, and after she received her award today, not everyone was pleased with the news.

 Despite the critics, many people were quick to jump to Victoria’s defence, arguing she is more than deserving of the accolade.

 Where do you stand in the Victoria Beckham OBE debate?
 Let us know by joining the conversations on our Facebook page!

 The designer is reportedly ‘delighted and humbled’ to have been chosen to receive an OBE for her services to the fashion industry and her charity work.

 The honour comes 13 years after her husband, David, received his OBE.
 He describes the occasion as one of his ‘proudest moments’.

 ‘That day was special for me because I brought my grandparents with me, it made me proud that I could bring them to somewhere that they worshiped for their whole lives.

 He added, “Meeting the Queen, it doesn’t get better than that…I can personally feel the emotion, because I just love everything about our Queen and what she represents.”

 As Victoria received her OBE today from Prince William, David was proudly standing by.